xliuxu/cilium/Documentation/operations/upgrade.rst

   and has the same desired effect as ``masquerade`` option.
 * ``cni.exclusive``: Use to toggle Cilium installing itself as the only available CNI plugin on all nodes.
+* ``install-no-conntrack-iptables-rules``: This option, by default set to true, can be used to control if Cilium should install some extra Iptables rules to skip doing netfilter connection tracking on all pod to pod traffic.
+Disabling connection tracking is only possible when Cilium is running in direct routing mode and in a kube-proxy free configuration.

 Removed Options
 ~~~~~~~~~~~~~~~